Middlesbrough: Parks

 Albert Park was donated to the town by Henry Bolckow in 1866.
-It was formally opened by Prince Arthur on 11 August 1868, and comprises a 30 ha site.
+It was formally opened by Prince Arthur on 11 August 1868, and consists of a 30 ha site.
 The park underwent a considerable period of restoration from 2001 to 2004, during which a number of the park's landmarks saw either restoration or revival.

 Stewart Park was donated to the people of Middlesbrough in 1928 by Councillor Thomas Dormand Stewart and encompasses Victorian stable buildings, lakes and animal pens.
 It is also home to the Captain Cook Birthplace Museum.
 During 2011 and 2012, the park underwent major refurbishment.
 It hosted the BBC Radio 1's Big Weekend in the summer of 2019.

 Newham Grange Leisure farm in the suburb of Coulby Newham has operated continuously in this spot since the 17th century, becoming a farm park and conservation centre farm with the first residential development of the suburb in the 1970s.

 Libraries

-There are multiple libraries serving Middlesbrough.
-A notable library is the Middlesbrough Central Carnegie library which dates from 1912.
+There are several libraries serving Middlesbrough.
+A notable library is the Middlesbrough Central Carnegie library, which dates from 1912.